dlschwartz/WritingHistory/CitingSources.markdown

 Your footnote will include a page number that your reader can use to see which parts of the monograph you are citing.
 If you need to discuss a chapter as a distinct part of the book, you can do that in the body of your paper.

+#### <a name="allCaps"/>Remove All-Caps from Citations
+Many online bibliographies and library catalogs put titles or author names in all-caps.
+Whether you cut and paste into your citations or re-type these references you do not want to include the all-caps in your footnotes or bibliography.
+It creates the impression that you are yelling at your reader which is probably not what you intend.